To be an entrepreneur, you must think like one.

 Paint a picture and see yourself in your mind, already experiencing this desired reality.

-Imagine what it would feel like and make a plan to think about this vision every day.
+Imagine what it would feel like and remind yourself to think about this vision every day.

 The more you remind yourself of how you want your life and business to be, the more motivated and inspired you’ll be to take action.